PiotrMajor/Data-Wrangling/README.md

 ### This project is part of Udacity Data Analyst Nanodegree

-The purpose of this project is to collect data from multiple sources:
+The purpose of this project is to wrangle data about WeRateDogs Twitter account.
+First, the data is going to be obtained from multiple sources.
+Next, data is going to be assessed in terms of both quality and tidines ( https://ryanwingate.com/purpose/tidy-data/ ).
+Finally, I will clean the data and perform simple analysis.

-1. WeRateDogs Twitter account using Python's Tweepy library.
-2. WeRateDogs' account archive data.
-3. Image prediction data obtained from neural networks that can classify breeds of dogs.

-Next, data quality is going to be assessed, cleaned, and analyzed.